EdgeTX/edgetx.github.io/docs/faq.md

 The most common cause for your radio to go into Emergency mode is when it cannot properly access the SD card or its contents.
 This can be caused by a defective SD card, missing SD card files, or a defective SD card port on the radio (rare).
 In many cases, installing a new, high-quality SD card with fresh SD card contents will fix this issue.

+**After flashing EdgeTX on my radio, it has a "No SD Card" error even though the same working SD card is installed.
+What could be the problem?**

+When this error is displayed, the SD card cannot be read.
+Most of the time, this is due to something physical (slot/contacts).
+Sometimes the card needs to be correctly re-formatted.

+The RadioKing TX18S and early models of the Jumper T18 have a design flaw with the SD card sensor, which results in the radio displaying this error even though an SD card was installed.
+The manufacturer worked around this issue by creating a custom version of OpenTX that disabled the SD card check in the software.
+For those radios with this issue, users must use the manufacturer's custom firmware, as EdgeTX will not work.

 **I updated to EdgeTX from OpenTX, but my radio still says “Welcome to OpenTX” when I turn it on.
 How do I fix that?**

 Ensure that you update your sound pack as described in the [Update Instructions.](https://github.com/EdgeTX/edgetx.github.io/wiki/EdgeTX-Installation-Guide) Make sure that the language folder (**EN** for English language) is in the **Sounds** folder on the SD Card (**SOUNDS**/(**language**)/).
 Also, ensure that your **voice language** setting in the **Radio Settings** matches the installed sound pack folder. (example: English selected for EN sound pack folder, German selected for DE sound pack folder).